anas-rz/anas-rz.github.io/readings.md

 * **Ikigai: The Japanese Secret to a Long and Happy Life** This book explores the Japanese concept of ikigai, often translated as "reason for being" or "life purpose."
 The book focuses rather on the materialistic purpose one can perceive.

+* **The Power of Habit: Why We Do What We Do in Life and Business** by Charles Duhigg is a longer book that I read a few years ago, but it has had a lasting impact on my understanding of how habits work and how to change them.
+Whether you are looking to evade bad habits or develop good ones, this book is a must.

 ## All-Time Favorites

 * **The Compound Effect** by Darren Hardy: This book teaches you the power of small, consistent actions over time, showing how even the smallest changes can have a profound impact on your life if you stick with them long enough.